rchtgpt/certifyed/README.md

 - Let's say a person - Ross Geller, has not achieved any position then its corresponding _Position_ column should have the word "participation" as the value (as can be seen in the above example.)
 - The data entry should start from the first cell of the spreadsheet i.e A1.

+# Usage
+Primarily built for Amity International School, Gurgaon but feel free to use it for personal purposes as well. :smile: